dev-SR/exercise/README.md

 Remember to always commit your changes before performing any branch operations, as Git doesn't allow you to switch branches with uncommitted changes in most cases.
 It's also a good practice to frequently pull the latest changes from the remote repository to ensure your branches are up to date.

 Please exercise caution when using these commands, especially when force-deleting branches or performing rebases, as they can rewrite commit history and cause data loss if not used correctly.

+### Creating a pull request

+1. **Fork the Repository:**
+   - Fork the repository to your GitHub account.

+2. **Clone the Repository:**
+   - Clone the forked repository to your local machine using `git clone`.

+3. **Create a Branch:**
+   - Create a new branch for your changes using `git checkout -b branch-name`.

+4. **Make Changes:**
+   - Make the necessary changes to the codebase.

+5. **Commit Changes:**
+   - Commit your changes using `git commit -m "Descriptive message"`.

+6. **Push Changes:**
+   - Push your branch to your GitHub repository with `git push origin branch-name`.

+7. **Create Pull Request:**
+   - Go to the original repository on GitHub.
+   - Click on "New Pull Request".
+   - Select your branch and the branch you want to merge into.

+8. **Provide Details:**
+   - Write a concise title and description for your pull request.

+9. **Submit Pull Request:**
+   - Submit your pull request.

+10. **Review and Merge:**
+   - Await feedback and address any comments.
+   - Once approved, the maintainers will merge your changes into the main branch.

 ### ☁️🩹Merging Remote Changes